GeorgeTegos/GeorgeTegos/README.md

 ### Hi there 👋
-My name is George, I have been living in Edinburgh since December 2022.
+My name is George, I am a Junior Software Developer who has been living in Edinburgh, UK since December 2022.

 I'm a highly motivated software developer with a passion for coding and proficiency in Java, Python, and JavaScript.